 Information for Students

-If you believe you may have an invention, whether you believe it is MIT owned or that you own it personally, please contact the TLO for guidance on the possibility, means and stages of development and commercialization or otherwise submit to us an MIT Technology Disclosure Form.
+If you believe you may have an invention, whether or not you believe it is MIT-owned or that you own it personally, please contact the TLO for guidance on the possibility, means, and stages of development and commercialization or otherwise submit to us an MIT Technology Disclosure Form.